Processes for student admission.

 9. Central Admissions set timelines and processes for direct applications.
 College admissions offices will be consulted and advised annually of this process.

 10. University profile targets are approved annually by the Vice-Chancellor.
 The Vice-Chancellor may take into consideration advice from the Deputy Vice-Chancellor (Education), Deputy Vice-Chancellor (Research and Innovation) and Vice-Chancellor’s Executive in setting these targets.

 11. The Deputy Vice-Chancellor (Education) may approve sub-targets relating to aspects of the University’s academic, business and social inclusion strategies.

 12. Approved profile targets are communicated to staff responsible for selection before an admissions intake starts.
-College admissions offices also notify ARG Admissions of profile targets before the intake starts in order that appropriate system configuration can take place.
+College admissions offices also notify Central Admissions of profile targets before the intake starts in order that appropriate system configuration can take place.

 13. Where profile is limited for a program staff may seek approval from their college director of profile and planning to pool and rank applications (see Ranking and selection for competitive programs, below).
 Where pooling and ranking are approved, staff responsible for selection are informed in writing before an intake starts.

 14. Programs must have a documented, rigorous and properly approved selection methodology for assessment of applicants’ capacity for success in the program.
 This may include elements such as minimum academic requirements and selection tasks.

 15. A selection decision involves checking that applicants meet the full set of published requirements.